RcppCore/RcppArmadillo/README.md

 [CRAN](https://cran.r-project.org) about once every other month, and widely-used by other CRAN packages as can be seen from the [CRAN package page](https://cran.r-project.org/package=RcppArmadillo).
-As of January 2023, there are 1035 CRAN packages using RcppArmadillo.
+As of February 2024, there are 1118 CRAN packages using RcppArmadillo.

 ### Documentation